judka-uriel/uriel-book/uriel_en.md

 But I do not fear death — it makes no sense at all to fear death.

 <!-- Yet like many during adolescence, sometimes after a sudden awakening from
-a brief sleep, panic attacks would occur when the incredibility of such an event as receiving life was suddenly acutely realized, as though one had surfaced from non-existence — like in the film *The Matrix*, only in the opposite direction.
+a brief sleep, the incredibility of such an event as receiving life was suddenly acutely realized, as though one had surfaced from non-existence — like in the film *The Matrix*, only in the opposite direction.
 This happened at the age of 15–16, but passed quickly.
 This cannot be called a fear of death, since it lasted only brief periods of time. -->